owainlewis/ava/README.md

 Ava programs are just a list of instructions.
 Ava supports the idea of quotations (meta programs) as a first class language construct.

 Quotations are themselves Ava programs that can be evalulated.
-Unlike Joy, Ava quotations are distinct from lists
+Unlike Joy, Ava quotations are distinct from lists.

 ## Example